intj-t/intj-t/README.md

 $2.5 Million each and 88 text books in value

-Ian Fleming Collection 26 Books $20K each $520,000 in value
+Ian Fleming Collection 26 Books or Movies $20K each $520,000 in value

 CS Lewis The Cronicales of Narnia $7,500 x7 $525,000 in value